byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*
 ***Water Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the water.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
 Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
 Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

 #### Pro-biotic Eco-enzyme is *Water Therapy;* the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health, *Earth Care,* wellness, and happiness.
-A practice of *symbiotic connection* with the natural world and with each other, *healing water to soul.*
+A practice of *symbiotic connection* with the natural world and with each other; forgiveness, *healing water to soul.*

+***Bio-Logical Freedom; free to swim in the rivers of Mother Earth without fear of reprisal.***

 Wo-Men connect through water, the universal solvent.
 Water speaks, it takes the knowledge of the leaf from the mountains to the sea, and the rain takes it up from the sea back to the mountains.